 Some groups were rumored to have as many as 350 men & 450 horses…

-Different authors, historians, and treasure hunters have all speculated and searched for the location of the elusive stash.
-The details of this legend intersect at “Treasure Mountain”.
+Different authors, historians, and treasure hunters have all speculated on the location of the elusive stash.
+Numerous stories, rumors, and opinions abound.
+Many believe the story simply could not be true.
+Others speculate on it’s exact location.
+However, the details of this legend inevitably intersect at Treasure Mountain.